Long-term Trading vs Short-term Trading

 Pay Attention to trading fees

 The main aim behind trading is to generate profits.
 Now, if that is defeated there is no point to it.
 Trading fees can however impede the anticipated earnings from trade.
 A Lot of brokers charge fees like spreads for trades, and also a holding fee.
-Put all of these into consideration before opening a trade, evaluate all the expenses required.
+Put all of these into consideration before opening a trade, and evaluate all the expenses required.
 Ensure that the profits are generated to cover the cost of the trade.

 ADVANTAGES OF LONG-TERM TRADING